ordina-jworks/ordina-jworks.github.io/_posts/2017-12-20-Virtual-Reality.md

 ## Hardware and current pain points
-Current devices are a big step above what we had even just a few years ago, but there are still many points to improve.
+Current devices are a big step up from what we had even a few years ago, but there are still many improvements to be made.
-The high end VR devices require beefy computers equipped with very good graphics cards.
+The high end VR devices require beefy computers equipped with high-end graphics cards.
-The headsets requiring a smartphone work but are far from ideal.
+The headsets requiring a smartphone offer a more mobile experience but are still limited in the visual effects department.
-For a virtual reality experience to feel smooth and natural it needs to be rendered at a minimum of 90Hz.
-Or 90 frames per second for each eye.
+For a virtual reality experience to feel smooth and natural it needs to be rendered at a minimum of 90 frames per second.
 If the device can not keep up the user might experience VR sickness, similar to motion sickness.
-Because our eyes are so close to the screen it becomes easy to spot individual pixels.
+Because our eyes are so close to the screen and the resolution our eyes can perceive is so high, pixels become visible, detracting from the experience.
 When looking closely, the screen looks like a raster.
-This can be solved with a higher resolution but that again requires more computing resources.
+This can be solved with a higher resolution but that again requires more computational power.
 This much content at such a high pace also requires a lot of bandwidth and low latency.

-Most current AR implementations make use of a camera and motion sensors.
-Other sensors, like depth sensors, exist but are they worth it on consumer devices?

-Another deterrent to VR headsets is the extensive setup required to make them work.
+Another deterrent for VR headsets is the extensive setup required to make them work.
 High end devices require base stations or tracking cameras to accurately measure movement.
-There are devices with sensors built in so they are not dependent on external base stations.
-This technique is called inside-out tracking.
+There are devices with sensors built in so they are not dependent on external base stations, this technique is called inside-out tracking.

 ## Creating realities
 Making software that is AR/VR/MR enabled can be quite different from traditional business application development.